-Fostering the exchange of good practices, transfer of knowledge and experience and building of networks in order to support transformative processes and favorable framework conditions for mitigation of greenhouse gas emissions
+Fostering the exchange of good practices, transfer of knowledge and experience and the building of networks to support transformation processes and a favorable framework for mitigating greenhouse gas emissions.

 Building a bridge to EU programmes through capacity building as well as concept and project development to leverage European funds into innovative and progressive climate action

-Target groups of individual bilateral and multilateral measures are governments, municipalities, civil society, consumers and – if permissible under state aid law – businesses.
+The target groups of individual bilateral and multilateral measures are governments, municipalities, civil society, consumers and – if permissible under state aid law – businesses.
 The geographical focus is primarily on collaborations with Central, Eastern and Southern European countries as well as the Baltic states and EU accession countries.

 Climate action in the European Union is a diverse challenge.
-The financing of the European Climate Initiative (EUKI) therefore also covers a wide range of sectors.
-Altogether, the EUKI finances climate action projects pertaining to eight key topics: climate policy; energy; buildings and municipalities; mobility; agriculture, soils and forestry; awareness; climate-aligned finance; and sustainable economy.
+The European Climate Initiative (EUKI) therefore covers a wide range of sectors.
+EUKI finances climate action projects pertaining to eight key topics: climate policy; energy; buildings and municipalities; mobility; agriculture, soils and forestry; awareness; climate-aligned finance; and sustainable economy.
 The figure shows the distribution of the 128 EUKI projects to date.
-You can find a detailed description of the eight core areas here.
+Find a detailed description ot EUKI’s key topics here.

 European Climate Initiative (EUKI) – Project Financing Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH